EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 });
 ```

-This code will wait for one second once the document is ready, and then tell Google to push a new ad for each slot we have created.
-Finally, we will load the AdSense external script to start filling all the slots with ads.
+This code will wait for one second once the document is ready, and then leave instructions for Google to push a new ad for each slot we have created.
+Finally, we will load the AdSense external script so Google will read the instructions and start filling all the slots with ads.

-<b>Tip</b>: You can also enable balancing for your ads, improving the average load speed and increasing the user experience since you won't be showing any ad at all when the max possible revenue is deprecable.
+<b>Tip</b>: You can also enable balancing from your AdSense dashboard, improving the average load speed and increasing the user experience since you won't be showing any ads at all when the expected revenue is deprecable.
 And if you're not sure if displaying fewer ads is better, <a href="https://fatstacksblog.com/adsense-ad-balance-experiment/">you should try out an experiment</a> as I did.
-The right balance will depend on your niche and website characteristics.
+A balance of 50% worked for me, but the right balance will depend on your niche and website characteristics.

 ###Lazy load for images

-Loading all images from content below-the-fold right from the start doesn't make much sense, since the user will probably have most of his time reading the content above-the-fold, and probably even bouncing out from the page or tapping on a link before scrolling.
-So adding a custom lazy-loading script (or deferred-loading, loading-on-scroll, there are several ways to name it) is relatively simple, although we would probably have to change our backend code as well.
+Loading all images from content below-the-fold right from the start doesn't make much sense, since the user will probably spend most of his time reading the content above-the-fold, and probably even bouncing out from the page or tapping on a link before scrolling.
+So adding a custom lazy-loading script (or deferred-loading, loading-on-scroll, there are several ways to name it) for images is relatively simple, although we would probably have to change our backend code as well.
 The idea behind this approach is simple:

 * Replacing the `src` attributes from all images that will have lazy loading with a custom attribute (like `data-src`.
-This will probably involve some backend changes) and set a custom class for them, like `lazy`.
+This step will probably involve some backend changes) and set a custom class for them, like `lazy`.

 * Creating a script that will copy the `data-src` content into the `src` attribute as we scroll through the page.